giraone/reactor-kafka/README.md

 # Reactive Spring Boot Kafka

-A Spring WebFlux project using [reactive Kafka](https://projectreactor.io/docs/kafka/release/reference/).
+A Spring WebFlux project using [reactive Kafka](https://projectreactor.io/docs/kafka/release/reference/) for performance and load testing different solutions, hwo to use *reactor kafka*.

 Basically the topology is